 5| Z Square Mall

 One of the biggest shopping malls in India, Z square mall has an area about 1 lakh square foot.
-As a shopper you can imagine the number of shops that will be accommodated in that much area.
+As a shopper, you can imagine the number of shops that will be accommodated in that much area.

 The mall has everything that is available under the sun.
-From branded clothes, kids wear, shoes, and many more.
+From branded clothes, kids wear, shoes, and much more.
 As far as you can name the product, they will have it.
 Go and have a blast!

 Find Directions From Your Place